vamseeachanta/teamresumes/cv/ss_resume.md

 ### Template library for data science calculations

-- Developed a template library for data science calculations using Python.
+- Developed a simple python library for data science calculations using Python. (<https://github.com/samdansk2/librarytemplate>)
 - Utilized branches to step through calculation phases
 - This application is benchmark for beginners as a good  start with public libraries and used for internal training of new members for the company.